brightenyika/MedioPharm/README.md

   Aim for 3–6 insights.
 Quality over quantity.
 -->

-**Insight 1: Medication-related concerns were the leading reason patients visited the hospital.
-This points to a needed improvement in refill processes and prescription renewals. **
+**Insight 1:** Medication-related concerns were the leading reason patients visited the hospital.
+This points to a needed improvement in refill processes and prescription renewals.
-[What you found + what it suggests.
-One short paragraph.]

-**Insight 2: Readmissions spiked sharply in February, reaching 76 cases, before gradually declining through June.
-This pattern may indicate a seasonal or post-holiday effect and warrants further investigation into the underlying causes, including changes in patient health conditions, discharge patterns, or follow-up care during this period.**
+**Insight 2:** Readmissions spiked sharply in February, reaching 76 cases, before gradually declining through June.
+This pattern may indicate a seasonal or post-holiday effect.
-[What you found + what it suggests.]

-**Insight 3: Average response times were consistent across departments at approximately 16 minutes, suggesting that response speed is relatively standardized and is unlikely to be a major differentiator in departmental performance.**
+**Insight 3:** Average response times were consistent across departments at approximately 16 minutes, suggesting that response speed is relatively standardized and is unlikely to be a major differentiator in departmental performance.
-[What you found + what it suggests.]

-**Insight 4 : The 7-day vitals trend shows that abnormal cases consistently outnumbered normal cases, indicating a persistent pattern rather than a one-time increase.
-This may suggest a need for closer monitoring of high-risk patients, earlier intervention, and further analysis to identify the conditions or patient groups contributing most to abnormal vital signs.**
+**Insight 4:** The 7-day vitals trend shows that abnormal cases consistently outnumbered normal cases, indicating a persistent pattern rather than a one-time increase.
-[What you found + what it suggests.]

 ---